OpenBMB/BMList/README.md

 We welcome everyone to add new models.
 Please check our [contributing guidelines](https://github.com/OpenBMB/BMList/blob/main/CONTRIBUTING.md) to see how to contribute.

-Once you added a model, the multi-dimensional table and the website will be updated.
+Once you added a model, the multi-dimensional table and the website will be automatically updated.
 Don't worry about that!

 ## Contributors